Grubhub

-Grubhub Inc. is an American online and mobile prepared food ordering and delivery platform.
-The company is based in Chicago, Illinois.
+Grubhub Inc. (stylized in all caps) is an American online and mobile prepared food ordering and delivery platform based in Chicago, Illinois.
+As of 2019, it had 19.9 million active users, with 115,000 associated restaurants in 3,200 cities in all 50 US states.

-Founded in 2004, it is a subsidiary of the Dutch company Just Eat Takeaway since 2021.
-Grubhub has been criticized for antitrust price manipulation, listing restaurants without permission, and allegedly misclassifying workers.
-Grubhub Seamless went public in April 2014 and was traded on the New York Stock Exchange (NYSE) under the ticker symbol "GRUB".
+Grubhub Seamless went public in 2014 and was traded on the New York Stock Exchange (NYSE) under the ticker symbol GRUB.
+The firm has been criticized for antitrust price manipulation, listing restaurants without permission, and allegedly misclassifying workers.

-As of 2019, the company had 19.9 million active users and 115,000 associated restaurants across 3,200 cities and all 50 states in the United States.
+Founded in 2004, it became a subsidiary of the Dutch company Just Eat Takeaway after 2021.
+However, in 2025, it was announced that Grubhub was purchased by Wonder Group Inc., in a deal valued at $650 million.

 History

 Grubhub history

 The original Chicago-based Grubhub was founded in 2004 by Mike Evans and Matt Maloney to create an alternative to paper menus.
 Two years later, in 2006, Maloney and Evans won first place in the University of Chicago Booth School of Business's Edward L. Kaplan New Venture Challenge with the business plan for Grubhub.

 In November 2007, Grubhub secured $1.1 million in Series A funding, led by Amicus Capital and Origin Ventures for the purpose of expanding into San Francisco and New York markets.
 In March 2009, Grubhub earned $2 million in Series B funding, led by Origin Ventures and Leo Capital, which was followed by $11 million in Series C funding, led by Benchmark Capital in November 2010.
 In March 2011 $20 million in Series D funding raise was led by DAG Ventures.

 Grubhub's portfolio of brands includes Seamless, AllMenus, MenuPages, LevelUp, and Tapingo.
 Seamless is an online and mobile food ordering platform for regional restaurants active in the U.S. and London.

 In September 2011, Grubhub secured $50 million in Series E funding and acquired New York–based competitor Dotmenu, the parent company of Allmenus and Campusfood.
 Grubhub completed the acquisition of AllMenus that month.
 MenuPages was acquired by Seamless in September 2011.

 DiningIn, an online ordering and food delivery company based in Brighton, Massachusetts, was acquired by Grubhub in February 2015.
 Restaurants on the Run, a corporate food delivery company based in Aliso Viejo, California, was acquired by Grubhub in February 2015.

 In December 2015, Grubhub acquired Delivered Dish, a restaurant delivery service in seven markets across the Pacific Northwest and Southwest, including Denver, Las Vegas, San Diego, Portland, El Paso, and Albuquerque.
 LAbite, a Los Angeles–based restaurant delivery service, was acquired by Grubhub in May 2016.